laelhalawani/ai-shell-agent/README.md

 ---

-## Overview
+## Warning

-AI Shell Agent allows you to:
-- Create, load, rename, and delete chat sessions.
-- Manage your OpenAI API key easily.
-- Send and edit messages within chat sessions.
-- Run temporary, in-memory chat sessions.
-- Execute shell commands (with both interactive and direct modes).
-- Run Python code snippets using an integrated REPL tool.

-This project is designed exclusively as a command-line tool.
-Its entire interface is built around terminal commands, interactive prompts, and text-based feedback.
+**Please use at your own risk, AI can still generate wrong and possibly destructive commands.
+You always are able to view the command before sending, please be mindful, it shouldn't be too bad, but if you see some terrible commands please post a screenshot**

 ---

 ## Features

 - **Chat Session Management:**
-  Create new chats or load existing ones using a title.
+  Create new chats or load existing ones using a title, have one chat as active, set to receive messages by default

 - **API Key Management:**
-  Set and update your OpenAI API key via a dedicated command.
+  Set and update your OpenAI API key via a dedicated command, you will be prompted to input the key if you have not provided it yet

 - **Message Handling:**
-  Send new messages or edit previous ones within an active session.
+  Send new messages or edit previous ones within an active session with super easy `ai "your message"` command

 - **Temporary Sessions:**
-  Start in-memory sessions for quick, ephemeral conversations.
+  Start temp sessions for quick, ephemeral chats (currently saved as temp chats under uuid names for easier debugging and tracing)

 - **Shell Command Execution:**
-  Execute system commands either directly or after interactive editing.
+  LLM can write your commands, and you can edit them or execute with one press of a button.

 - **Python Code Execution:**
-  Run Python code snippets using an integrated Python REPL tool.
+  Our agent has also ability to run Python REPL, but not much development and testing was directed at this feature, and it might perform subpair.

 ---